OHI-Northeast/ne-prep/prep/resilience/ecological/readme.md

-## Ocean Health Index - US Northeast: Resilience
+## Ocean Health Index - US Northeast: Ecological Resilience

 This folder describes the methods used to prepare data for the ecological resilience layer for the US Northeast OHI assessment.

-Categories of resilience layers:
+Categories of ecological resilience layers:
 1) Water Pollution
 2) Fishing Pressure (biomass removal)
 3) Climate Change